 Afterward, the men claimed they suspected Arbery of stealing from a neighbor’s house that was under construction, though there is no evidence Arbery stole anything from the house.
 Yet the men weren’t arrested until more than two months after the shooting, when a video Bryan filmed of the encounter went viral, sparking national outrage.
 “My son was lynched, lynched by a racist lynch mob,” Arbery’s father, Marcus Arbery Sr., said at the time.

 The McMichaels were finally arrested in May 2020; Bryan was arrested a few weeks later.
 The three men were charged with nine counts including one count of malice murder and four counts of felony murder.
 They pleaded not guilty, arguing that they were conducting a citizen’s arrest under a since-repealed Georgia law.
-In November, a jury found the three men guilty of murder.
-Now, all three men are sentenced to life in prison, with only Bryan receiving the possibility of parole.
+In November, a jury found the three men guilty of murder, and all three were sentenced to life in prison.
 At a subsequent federal trial in February, a jury found the three men guilty of hate-crime charges.
+Now, the McMichaels have been sentenced to their second life-in-prison terms on those charges.
 Here, what to know about the case.

 What did the prosecution argue?

 For the most part, the prosecution’s strategy was to dispel the defendants’ two major claims — that they acted under the citizen’s-arrest law and that they acted in self-defense.